Areneo David

-Areneo David is a Malawian competitive archer.
-At the 2016 Summer Olympics in Rio de Janeiro, David etched a historic mark for Malawi as the first ever archer to compete in an Olympic tournament, shooting only in the men's individual recurve through a tripartite invitation.
+Areneo David (born 6 June 1995) is a Malawian competitive archer.
+At the 2016 Summer Olympics in Rio de Janeiro, David became the first archer to compete for Malawi in an Olympic tournament, shooting only in the men's individual recurve through a tripartite invitation.
 For the 72-arrow qualifying round, David discharged 603 points out of a possible 720 to take the sixty-second spot from a field of 64 archers, before he faced his initial challenge against the third-seeded Italian archer David Pasqualucci, which led to his abrupt departure from the tournament at 0–6.

 At the 2020 Summer Olympics, he competed in the men's individual event.